kilhage/class.js/README.md

 </pre>

-* To extend a class, note that this only works on classes that not have been instaciated:
+* To extend a class that not have been initalized, all instances do
+* this class will get these properties in the future
 <pre>
 var ExtendedClass = YourClass.extend({